h2oai/nitro/README.md

 Set `options=` to restrict colors to a pre-defined palette.

-The option `value` must be a valid color.
+The option's `value` must be a valid color in one of the formats described in the previous example.

 ```py